machinetranslate/machinetranslate.org/about.md

 ## Mission

-The Machine Translate foundation’s mission is to **make machine translation more accessible to more people** as the field of machine translation grows.
+The Machine Translate Foundation’s mission is to **make machine translation more accessible to more people** as the field of machine translation grows.

 > <span style="font-size:x-large;">“Make machine translation more accessible to more people”</span>